bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-11-2Darrays.rst

    :feedback_a: Remember that the indices start at 0.
    :feedback_b: Remember that the row is first then the column.
    :feedback_c: This will set the value  of the 3rd row and 2nd column.
-   :feedback_d: Remember that the row is first and then the column and that the indicies start at 0.
+   :feedback_d: Remember that the row is first and then the column and that the indices start at 0.

    Which of the following sets the value for the 3rd row and 2nd column of a 2D array called ``nums``?